OBuskas/neuro21/README.md

 ## 🧠 About Neuro21

-Neuro21 is a **Base Mini App** that empowers people with different neurodivergences to improve their treatment journey in an engaging and rewarding way.
+Neuro21 is a comprehensive mental health platform that empowers neurodivergent individuals to improve their treatment journey through engaging gamification and blockchain rewards.

-Through daily goals — such as exercise, nutrition, and sleep — users earn **$ADHD tokens on Base** that can be exchanged for consultations with psychologists and psychiatrists registered on the platform.
+Through daily goals — such as exercise, nutrition, and sleep — users earn **$ADHD tokens** that can be exchanged for consultations with psychologists and psychiatrists registered on the platform.

 The ecosystem creates a balance of **community support and professional care**:
 - Users are motivated to build healthier habits with real incentives.